Connections: Birds Without Borders

 Voices: The ability of birds to travel and navigate such distances is fascinating.
 Can you tell us a little about bird migrations?

 Migration is one of the most fascinating aspects of a bird’s annual lifecycle.
-During migration, about 60 to 80% of birds that breed in North America migrate between their breeding and non-breeding homes.
-These journeys can be 1,000 miles or more.
-Even very small birds like an Ovenbird, that weighs only about as much as eight pennies, will make this journey twice a year.
-Some birds migrate to the southern US, others travel to the Caribbean and South America.
+The main reason birds migrate is food.
+In Fall, the change in seasons causes a decrease in food supply, and birds move to an area where food is more plentiful.
+In Spring, birds migrate to their breeding areas.
+About 60 to 80% of birds that breed in North America migrate between their breeding and nonbreeding homes.
+These journeys can be thousand miles or more.
+Even very small birds like an Ovenbird, which weighs only about as much as eight pennies, will make this journey twice a year.
+Some birds migrate to the southern US; others travel to the islands in the Caribbean, Mexico, and Central and South America.

-There are theories about why birds make these long migrations.
-The one most widely accepted now is that if birds stay in the tropics, their survival as a species is threatened.
-Because of natural food limitations in the tropics, most tropical birds will only lay two to three eggs.
-If they migrate to Wisconsin in summer, there are mosquitoes and so many other insects —all great bird food.
-In Wisconsin, birds can now lay five to six eggs and have more young survive.
-So they like to live in the south, but the competition for food makes reproduction more challenging.
+There are theories about why birds make these risky long migrations.
+The one most widely accepted now is that if birds stay in the tropics, due to food limitations, they only lay two to three eggs.
+If they migrate north (e.g., to Wisconsin) in summer, there are mosquitoes and so many other insects —all great bird food.
+Consequently, in Wisconsin, birds can now lay five to six eggs and have more young survive.

 Voices: What are some of the inherent dangers for birds during the migratory process?

-One of the major threats to flying birds is window collisions and radio/tv tower collisions.
+One of the major threats to flying birds is window and radio/tv tower collisions.
 Birds seem to be attracted to the lights.
-I just read an article about McCormick Place in Chicago, where thousands of birds were killed by window collisions every year.
-They've now marked the windows, making the glass visible to birds.
+I just read an article about McCormick Place in Chicago, where thousands of birds were once killed by window collisions every year.
+They've now marked the windows, making the glass visible to birds, which reduces window collisions.
+You can reduce window collision at your home or office by marking the windows with UV strips or dots (featherfriendly.com).

 Voices: Can you talk to us about the declining bird populations?
 Is this general or specific to a species?

-Many bird species are declining and this is of great concern.
-In 2019, a large-scale analysis of wild bird populations in the US and Canada showed that birds have declined by almost 30% since 1970.
+Many bird species are declining, and this is of great concern.
+In 2019, a large-scale analysis of wild bird populations in the US and Canada showed that all birds have declined by almost 30% since 1970.
 This means that more than one in four birds have been lost.

-Grassland birds have been particularly affected, and even hardy birds like house sparrows are declining.
-I volunteer with ongoing bird conservation projects emphasizing the importance of humans preserving, restoring and not destroying bird habitats.
+Grassland birds have been particularly affected.
+Even hardy birds like house sparrows are declining.
+I volunteer with ongoing bird research, education, and conservation projects emphasizing the importance of humans preserving, restoring, and not destroying bird habitats.
+We also document bird numbers at different times of the year.

 Vicki shares her birding knowledge with the RIM Nature Meditation KM Group